status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 # a call stack - name `XxxDefect`
 type SomeDefect = object of Defect

-# Sometimes a hierarchy is used, but it's unclear for what purpose since most catch code doesn't know the specific types as they come from deep layers
+# Sometimes a hierarchy is used, but it's unclear for what purpose since most
+# catch code doesn't know the specific types as they come from deep layers
 type SomeDerivedError = object of SomeError

 # Isolate code that may generate exceptions using expression-based try:
-let x = try: ...
+let x =
+  try: ...
   except CatchableError as exc: ...

+# Be careful to catch excpetions inside loops, to avoid partial loop evaluations:
+for x in y:
+  try:..
+  except CatchableError: ..
 ```

 #### Pros

 * Used by `Nim` standard library
 * Good for quick prototyping without error handling
+* Good performance on happy path without `try`
-* Preserves RVO optimisations
+  * Compatible with RVO

 #### Cons